 - 1) Approve the sale of the highlighted Successor Property to the City for \$1. - 2) Authorize the Successor Agency Executive Director to execute the Agreement of Purchase and Sale and Joint Escrow Instructions between the Successor Agency and the City of Commerce.
-Pursuant to AB 26 and AB 1484, the Agreement of Purchase and Sale and Joint Escrow Instructions for the properties must also be approved by the Oversight Board for the Successor Agency. - 3) The sale proceeds would be applied to the construction of the Sheriff Station facility
+Pursuant to AB 26 and AB 1484, the Agreement of Purchase and Sale and Joint Escrow Instructions for the properties must also be approved by the Oversight Board for the Successor Agency and the State Department of Finance. - 3) The sale proceeds would be applied to the construction of the Sheriff Station facility.